Gang-Garrison-2/Gang-Garrison-2/Readme.txt

 		      Airblast can also blow afterburn off your teammates!
 	   Afterburn - Even touching your enemy with fire will make him feel the heat!
 		       Continuous damage over time!
 Firebug is immune to afterburn!
+	   Flare - Use your Airblast while shooting to create a fireball!

 Meet The Rocketman:
 	Strong yet graceful, he can